google-deepmind/mujoco/doc/XMLreference.rst

    :ref:`mj_setTotalmass`.
 :at:`balanceinertia`: :at-val:`[false, true], "false"`
    A valid diagonal inertia matrix must satisfy A+B>=C for all permutations of the three diagonal elements.
-Some poorly designed models violate this constraint, which will normally result in compile error.
+Some poorly designed models violate this constraint, which will normally result in a compile error.
 If this attribute is set to "true", the compiler will silently set all three diagonal elements to their average value whenever the above condition is violated.
-:at:`strippath`: :at-val:`[false, true], "false" for MJCF, "true" for URDF` The this attribute is "true", the parser will remove any path information in file names specified in the model.
+:at:`strippath`: :at-val:`[false, true], "false" for MJCF, "true" for URDF` When this attribute is "true", the parser will remove any path information in file names specified in the model.
 This is useful for loading models created on a different system using a different directory structure.
 :at:`coordinate`: :at-val:`[local, global], "local" for MJCF, always "local" for URDF` This attribute specifies whether the frame positions and orientations in the MJCF model are expressed in local or